 Interestingly, the TEI forces these scholars to consider the ways that computation works on a deeper level to reify gender as essential.
-In particular, the fixity that the TEI imposes upon Elbe as a queer subject brings out the ways that gender is situational and relational across this text.
+In particular, the fixity that the TEI imposes upon Elbe as a queer subject brings out the ways that gender is situated and relational across this text.

 Other scholars find advantage in TEI's data structure.
-While TEI is strict about what constitutes a person–as an entity with one sex, for example–it also enables an approach toward personhood as multiple.
-Like Caughie and Meyer, Marion Thain also works with a complex writing subject, the late-19th-century English poet, Michael Field, which is a pen name for the lesbian couple, Katharine Bradley and Edith Cooper.
-Thain works to encode the diaries of Michael Field who, according to Thain, signifies "the assumed names of two separate women, as well as appearing to signify one single male identity" (Thain, 2016, p.
+While TEI is strict about what constitutes a person—as an entity with one sex, for example—it also enables an approach toward personhood as multiple.
+Like Caughie and Meyer, Marion Thain also works to encode the diaries of a complex writing subject: the late-19th-century English poet, Michael Field.
+Michael Field is a pen name for the lesbian couple, Katharine Bradley and Edith Cooper, which according to Thain, signifies "the assumed names of two separate women, as well as appearing to signify one single male identity" (Thain, 2016, p.
 228).
-Fortunately for Thian, the TEI enables the encoding of multiple identities, which is central for understanding the queerness of the diaries:
+Fortunately for Thain, the TEI enables the encoding of distinct identities, which is central for understanding the queerness of the diaries: